snehamaria1105/-UselessProject/README.md

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Languages: HTML, CSS, JavaScripT
+- Languages: HTML, CSS, JavaScript
 - Libraries: None
 - Tools: Visual Studio Code, Git, GitHub

 For Hardware:
-- Not applicable
+- Not used

 ### Implementation
 For Software: